andymeneely/squib/README.md

 {include:file:samples/ranges.rb}

-## Pixels and Other Units
+## Units

 By default, Squib thinks in pixels.
 This decision was made so that we can have pixel-perfect layouts without automatically scaling everything, even though working in units is sometimes easier.
-To convert, we provide the `Deck#inch` method, as shown in `samples/units.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/units.rb)
+We provide some conversion methods, including looking for strings that end in "in" and "cm" and computing based on the current DPI.
+Example is in `samples/units.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/units.rb)

 {include:file:samples/units.rb}